kai94/kai94.github.io/_posts/2016-8-10-How-to-Rank-in-the-Top-2%-in-a-Kaggle-Competition-using-Deep-learning.md

+---
+layout: post
+title: How to Rank in the Top 2% in a Kaggle Competition using Deep learning
+---

 ## Introduction.
 I managed to finish in the Top 2%(28th out of 1440 contestants) in Kaggle's State Farm Distracted Driver Detection Competition[link](https://www.kaggle.com/c/state-farm-distracted-driver-detection).